Crikey! The Westland Whirlwind. Its development and production.

 A handfull of Whirlwinds were tested by 25 Squadron in the Spring of 1940, but this squadron went on to be equipped with Beaufighters and never used the Whirlwind in combat.
 263 Squadron operated the Whirlwind the longest, from July 1940 until January 1944.
 137 Squadron was the other Whirlwind Squadron, flying the type from September 1941 until June 1943.
 It is not the purpose of this article to discuss the combat history of the Whirlwind.
 I will say that you should not necessarily trust early books on the subject or some of the online articles.
 Both Niall Corduroy and Robert Bowater have produced books that cover this in excellent detail (see sources list below).
 Corduroy's book is best on the technical aspects, and cross-referencing combats with actual Luftwaffe losses (with some surprising results).
 While Bowater's book is best on the personal side of squadron life, with some interesting mini-biographies.

 One thing to stress is that the Whirlwind was not used as a fighter-bomber straight away.
 It spent the first part of its operational life as an interceptor (not very successfully) and for patrols over convoys.
 Then it was used for bomber escort and strafing attacks on targets, within reach of its range, in France and Belgium; in this role, its limited supply of ammunition was a distinct disadvantage.
+Some of the Whirlwind pilots expressed suspicions that many of the aircraft targets they were attacking on German airfields were fake decoys.
+One aspect of the Whirlwind's career that is neglected is its use to attack small distilleries in France; these were using apples and sugar beet to produce ethanol for use as a fuel by the Germans.
+Whirlwinds only used their cannons for these attacks, rather than bombs, to try to avoid casualties to French civilians.
 The first "Whirlibomber" operation did not take place until 7th September 1942.
 After that, the Whirlwind came into its own with attacks on ships in the English Channel and on targets in France and Belgium.
 The bombs carried were usually two 250 lb (113 Kg), one under each wing.
 The Whirlwind was also capable of carrying larger 500 lb (227 Kg) bombs instead.
-The heavier bombs were rarely used because, at the low levels the Whirlwinds delivered their attacks, there were fears that the blast from the larger bombs would damage the attacking aircraft.
+The heavier bombs were rarely used because at the low levels the Whirlwinds delivered their attacks, there were fears that the blast from the larger bombs would damage the attacking aircraft.
 The final Whirlwind combat missions were flown in November 1943.

 A fanciful cover painting from the Italian aviation journal L'aquilone of July 1942.
 It features a Whirlwind in combat with a Macchi MC 200.
 The Whirlwind was destined to only see service on the Channel coast, although the specification to which it was built stipulated it should be fit for service anywhere in the world.